allegro/blog/_posts/2021-11-18-performance-evaluation-of-timeseries.md

 saving and searching by the time.
 But high performance always comes at a cost, in this case: the cost of reduced flexibility.
 Therefore, the final decision to use time series should be preceded by an analysis of advantages and disadvantages of both in particular cases.
-We should also hope that the authors of the database are working on improvements it and will soon eliminate most of the limitations.
+We should also hope that the authors of the database are working on improving it and will soon eliminate most of the limitations.